 Now, take a look at the below spectacular aerial film captured with a 4k drone.
 This 1st video was filmed with a Phantom 4 Professional in 4k resolution.
 The location for this stunning scenic video is beautiful New Zealand.

 At a minimum, shooting video in 4k UHD, provides a future proof master copy of your footage should 4k truly take off as a mass-market phenomenon (in a way that 3D has not).

 Even if you deliver the final video in HD, dealing with a higher resolution 4k master file gives you greater latitude to re-frame, zoom and manipulate your footage without degrading video quality.
 Increased fineness and contrast is then possible with output to DVD and Blu-ray.

 Some cinematographers choose to record at 4k when using the Super 35 film format to offset any resolution loss which may occur during video processing.

-Below I have details of 6 top of the range and latest drones with 4k UHD Video cameras.
-These are all top quality with plenty more excellent features on top of the 4k ultra high definition video.
-Most of these drones have many autonomous flight modes which allow you to concentrate on aerial filming and photography.
+Below I have details of the best 4k video recording drones.
+These are all top quality with plenty more excellent features along with having 4k video cameras.
+These drones all have precision stabilization and have plenty of autonomous flight modes which allow you to concentrate on aerial filming and photography.